-- For appointments and promotions to Associate Professor and full Professor, none of the evaluation letters may come from close friends, mentors, and active collaborators.
+- For appointments and promotions to Associate Professor and full Professor with unmodified titles only, none of the evaluation letters may come from close friends, mentors, and active collaborators.
 The letters must be at arms-length.

-Secondary Appointments: If submitting at the same time as primary appointment, both chairs are required to sign the coversheet and provide joint chairs’ letter confirming the secondary appointment and specifying the role in the department.
-However, if not requested at the same time as primary appointment, then a coversheet, letter of support to Provost Antman with both department chairs’ signatures, and updated BU CV are required.
+Secondary Appointment: If submitting at the same time as primary appointment, both chairs are required to sign the cover page with votes from both Departments’ A&P Committees and provide joint chairs’ letter confirming the secondary appointment and specifying the role in the department.

 Affirmative Action Documentation: In an effort to ensure that departments search widely and well for qualified faculty members, BUMC insists on the documentation of each search committee’s efforts to hire, including the plan for recruitment, the composition of the search committee, and the ultimate composition of the candidate pool.